 Engineering | What Is It | How to Mint More Engineers?

 Engineering jobs are extraordinarily fulfilling and very high paying.
-Though the Labor Department’s Bureau of Labor Statistics (BLS) recently reported that 372,000 non-farm jobs were created last month, and the unemployment rate held steady for the 4th straight month at 3.6%, much more can be done by minting more engineers!
+Though the Labor Department’s Bureau of Labor Statistics (BLS) recently reported that 315,000 non-farm jobs were created last month, and the unemployment rate remained low at 3.7%, much more can be done by minting more engineers!

 What Is an Engineering Degree?

 It’s education and training to use technology, math, and science to design and build the world around us.
 Engineers use scientific principles to design solutions to problems.
 An engineering degree teaches you the skills you’ll need to enter the field.

 Numerous specializations and subdisciplines exist within engineering.
 Popular careers an engineering degree prepares you for include:

 - Civil engineer

 Engineer programs teach you the fundamentals of the discipline and how to apply them.
 An engineering degree builds critical thinking, problem-solving, and analytical skills alongside technical abilities in areas like modeling, programming, and design.

 The more advanced the engineering degree, the more in-depth the information.
 An associate program introduces you to engineering essentials while a graduate degree covers advanced coursework and research in the discipline.

 How To Mint More Engineers in The Future?